Gillieston Heights South Planning Proposal

 The public exhibition of the Planning Proposal has been coordinated with the exhibition of the NSW State Government’s draft Hunter Expressway Strategy.
 The Hunter Expressway Strategy will provide aligned land use plans along the Expressway and its six interchanges.

-Once rezoned, any future development would be subject to a development application and assessment under the provisions of the Maitland LEP 2011, site specific development controls and development contributions plan.
+Any future development of the land will require a development application and assessment against the provisions of the Maitland LEP 2011 and site-specific development controls.

 Have your say

 Feedback on the Gillieston Heights South Planning Proposal has closed.
 Thank you to everyone who made a submission.

 All submissions will be considered and reported to Council in late 2021.